pachyderm/pachyderm/doc/cookbook/splitting.md

 If your data has a common header, you can specify it manually by using `pachctl put file` with the `--header-records` flag.
-You can use this functionality with SQL and CSV data.
+You can use this functionality with JSON and CSV data.

 To specify a header, complete the following steps: